park-holidays-uk/legal/parkleisure.co.uk/Terms and Conditions.md

 **Owner Referral**

 Minimum purchase price applies, only available on selected models.
-For every referral that results in the purchase of a holiday home you will receive Loyalty Card or Owner Account Credit of £1,000 for a Caravan Model or £2,000 for a Lodge model.
+For every referral that results in the purchase of a holiday home you will receive Loyalty Card or Owner Account Credit to the advertised amount.
+The rewards can vary throughout the season and are subject to change.

 Please make sure your friend or family notify the Sales Office that they have been referred by you before they complete their purchase.
 Reward will not be payable if purchaser is already known to Park Leisure from other sources.

 Referral payment will only be paid on full completion of sale.
-Offer runs until 30th June 2023.
 Ask at your park Sales Office for further details.

 ---